yakiwei/ComPhy/USER_GUIDE.md

-\# User Guide: CoPhy Framework
+\# User Guide: CoPhree Framework

-This guide describes the inputs, outputs, and configuration options for the CoPhy reactive transport modeling framework.
+This guide describes the inputs, outputs, and configuration options for the CoPhree reactive transport modeling framework.